Deveorac/heart_disease/README.md

 There are 2 exploratory questions answered and one prediction model built in this project.

+A blog post about this project is also available on [Medium](https://medium.com/@mehrnaz.tech/predicting-heart-disease-risk-factors-data-science-project-38b82a273090).

 <!-- BUILT WITH -->
 ### Built With